denydr/habit_tracker/README.md

 ## Contributing

 Feel free to submit issues and pull requests for new features or bug fixes.

-## License

-This project is licensed under the MIT License.